Trump seeks 'very meaningful' summit in Singapore with North Korea

 South Korea said on Thursday: “We hope the denuclearization of the Korean peninsula as well as permanent peace on the peninsula will successfully come about through this summit.”

-Reporting by Steve Holland and Matt Spetalnick; Additional reporting by Doina Chiacu; Writing by Richard Cowan; Editing by Alistair Bell and Peter Cooney
+Reporting by Steve Holland and Matt Spetalnick; Additional reporting by Doina Chiacu in Washington and James Oliphant aboard Air Force One; Writing by Richard Cowan and Mary Milliken; Editing by Alistair Bell and Peter Cooney